Anay241/audio-transcriber/README.md

 ## Features

-- Global hotkey (⌘+⇧+S) to start/stop recording from any application
+- Global hotkey (⌥+⇧+S) to start/stop recording from any application
 - Menu bar icon with visual feedback during recording
 - Fast transcription using Faster-Whisper
 - Automatic clipboard copying of transcribed text